The APS merit principle

 - all SES positions

-- where otherwise agreed between the two agencies and the candidate.
+- where otherwise agreed between the two agencies.